King's Arms, Dorchester

-The King's Arms is a large pub and hotel on High East Street, Dorchester, Dorset.
+The King's Arms is a pub, restaurant and hotel in Dorchester, Dorset.
 It is grade II* listed.
-The Buildings of England describes its frontage as a "fine expansive early [nineteenth-century] composition", with an attached assembly room, although the hotel is older than this.
-It is a former coaching inn.
+The Buildings of England describes its frontage as a "fine expansive...composition", with an attached assembly room.
+It is a former coaching inn and existed by the eighteenth century.

+It was bought and refurbished by The Stay Original Company, a Somerset-based operator of West Country hotels, and reopened in 2021.

+It features in Thomas Hardy's novel, The Mayor of Casterbridge; Casterbridge was Hardy's fictionalised name for Dorchester.